lmorchard/toothub/README.md

 pass the toots around.
 People can also toot at funny words, and everyone can see all the toots gathered around that word.

 The toot hub is a wonderful place to discover toots.

+But, what's even more wonderful is that people discovered they could conjure up hubs of their own - for friends, colleagues, or even just themselves.

+These new hubs could be open to all, or keep a bouncer at the door checking for invitations.
+Some hubs could be private, quietly watching the out loud toots of other people for shy owners.

 ## TODO